- All specimens unconditionally guaranteed

 This is a unique, patented process for preserving specimens.
 Most NASCO–Guard® specimens are originally fixed in a 3.7% formaldehyde solution, which is still the best animal tissue fixative known.
 In the NASCO-Guard® process, skilled technicians remove the formaldehyde fixative in a series of water baths, then perfuse the specimens with propylene glycol until tissue fluids contain at least 25% glycol; this inhibits the growth of decay organisms by raising the osmotic pressure of the specimens.
 Propylene glycol also acts as a humectant to insure moist specimens, and it lowers the vapor pressure of residual formaldehyde, thus markedly reducing the concentration of formaldehyde fumes in the lab.
 Perfusion also washes away water-soluble carbohydrates and proteins, which could nourish decay organisms.
 Residual formaldehyde is further reduced as it reacts with propylene glycol to form hemiacetals and acetals, which have a very low order of toxicity.
 Large embalmed mammals may contain trace amounts of phenol.

-Click here to download the NASCO–Guard® Material Safety Data Sheet (MSDS).
+Click here to download the NASCO–Guard® Safety Data Sheet (SDS).

 Depending on the size of the shell, you can use a scalpel, hacksaw, or coping saw (item numbers SB15423M 5" bone-cutting shears or SB07832M 6" bone-cutting shears).
 A general classroom tool kit is also available from Nasco (item number 9703612).